Bullshit Jobs: Reception

+Academic studies

-A 2021 study empirically tested several of Graeber's claims, such as that bullshit jobs were increasing over time and that they accounted for much of the workforce.
+A 2021 study of European Union workers empirically tested several of the book's claims, such as that bullshit jobs were increasing over time and that they accounted for much of the workforce.
 Using data from the EU-conducted European Working Conditions Survey, the study found that a low and declining proportion of employees considered their jobs to be "rarely" or "never" useful.
-The study also found that while there was some correlation between occupation and feelings of uselessness, they did not correspond neatly with Graeber's analysis; bullshit "taskmasters" and "goons" such as hedge-fund managers or lobbyists reported that they were vastly satisfied with their work, while essential workers like refuse collectors and cleaners often felt their jobs were useless.
-However, the study did confirm that feeling useless in one's job was correlated to poor psychological health and with higher rates of depression and anxiety.
-To account for the serious effects of working a bullshit job and why someone might feel their job is bullshit, the authors instead draw on the Marxist concept of alienation.
-The authors suggest that toxic management and work culture may lead individuals to feel that they are not realizing their true potential, regardless of whether or not their job is actually useful.
+The study also found that while there was some correlation between occupation and feelings of uselessness, they did not correspond neatly with Graeber's theory; bullshit "taskmasters" and "goons" such as hedge-fund managers or lobbyists reported that they were vastly satisfied with their work, while essential workers like refuse collectors and cleaners often felt their jobs were useless.
+However, the study did confirm that feeling like one's job is not useful was correlated to poor psychological health and higher rates of depression and anxiety.
+To account for the serious observed effects of feeling like one's work is useless, the authors instead draw on the Marxist concept of alienation and suggest that toxic management and work culture may lead individuals to feel that their work is not beneficial to society.

-A 2023 study, using data from the American Working Conditions Survey showed that 19% of respondents consider their jobs "rarely" or "never" useful to society.
-In addition, the survey shows that the occupations pointed out by Graeber are in fact most strongly perceived as socially useless, after controlling for working conditions.
-However this is still significantly below Graeber's claim that over 50% of all jobs are useless.
-It also does not show that the jobs are objectively useless, merely that the respondents feel this.
+A 2023 study of United States workers, using data from the American Working Conditions Survey, concluded that workers in occupations labelled as socially useless by Graeber were more likely to perceive their job as socially useless, after controlling for other factors.
+The authors suggest the discrepancy between their findings and Soffia et al.'s study (above) could be their use of regression models that control for other factors, or that Graeber's theories are more applicable to "heavily financialized Anglo-Saxon countries."
+They conclude that Graeber's theory by itself cannot explain people's perceptions of the social value of their work.